DAB0mB/HotnCold/src/screens/Agreement/privacy.md

 - Store information about your preferences, allowing us to customize our App according to your individual interests.
 - Speed up your searches.
 - Recognize you when you use the App.

-We use location information we collect to suggest the appropriate venues/areas for you, and then share your relative location to other users checked into the same location as you.

 We may also use your information to contact you about our own and third parties’ goods and services that may be of interest to you.
 We may use the information we collect to display advertisements to our advertisers’ target audiences.
 Even though we do not disclose your personal information for these purposes without your consent, if you click on or otherwise interact with an advertisement, the advertiser may assume that you meet its target criteria.